 - The Post (2017), dir.
 Steven Spielberg.

-Maybe I’m just a sucker for this kind of movie — what the book Projecting Politics: Political Messages in American Politics (2nd Ed., published in 2015) called the ‘how-they-done-its’ (a subgenre of films that All the President’s Men sort of created) — but I just loved this movie when I first saw it.
+Maybe I’m just a sucker for this kind of movie — what the book Projecting Politics: Political Messages in American Films (2nd Ed., published in 2015) called the ‘how-they-done-its’ (a subgenre of films that All the President’s Men sort of created) — but I just loved this movie when I first saw it.
 I realize that a lot of people felt differently, but this was right up my alley, and it, along with the aforementioned book, had an important part to play in my master’s thesis last year.
 One day I need to watch The Post and All the President’s Men back-to-back.
 Speaking of ‘how-they-done-its’…

 #5 – Spotlight